nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

 .. image:: ../../assets/figure/fig-4.png

 However, note that in the example above, both the nodes and edges are attributed with a ``time`` key.
-Let's see how this affects the resulting temporal graph when slicing it into snapshots next.
+Next, let's see how this affects the resulting temporal graph when slicing it into snapshots.

 .. seealso::